 The 3018-ProVer carries the same 775 spindle motor as the 3018-Pro, but it includes improved stepper drivers to make the machine run a lot quieter and smoother than its predecessor.
 This makes the ProVer ideal for those who need or prefer a quieter workspace.

 Both machines are capable of cutting and engraving a variety of materials like acrylic, wood, and softer metals like aluminum.
 This means that they are quite similar in the kinds of projects they can undertake.
 The key differences are found in their performance capabilities as a whole.

 As far as raw power goes, the ProVer’s drivers do make it slightly more capable than the Pro, as it can spin at a consistent 10,000 RPM.
 While the 3018-Pro is capable of these speeds, it averages out at around 9,000 RPM.

 If you’re looking for a CNC machine, then you probably don’t mind working with your hands a little, so the fact that the 3018-Pro comes as a kit and needs to be manually assembled.
-The size of the 3018-Pro as well as its relative simplicity mean that it shouldn’t take more than an hour or two even if you’re inexperienced.
+The size of the 3018-Pro, as well as its relative simplicity, means that it shouldn’t take more than an hour or two even if you’re inexperienced.

 Read more: the best DIY CNC routers.